willjhliang/public-garden/notes/Machine Learning/Supervised Learning/🪙 MLE and MAP.md

 $$

 follow the same family of distributions as the likelihood and posterior.
-Then, we can maximize the posterior with [[🪙 Probability Theory#Bayes' Theorem]].
+Then, we can maximize the posterior with [🪙 Probability Theory](/public-garden/notes/Mathematics/🪙 Probability Theory.html).

 $$